-1. Unless otherwise stated, we offer the original purchaser a warranty for repair or replacement of their turbocharger for a period of 24 months from the date of purchase.
+1. Unless otherwise stated, we offer the original purchaser a warranty for repair or replacement of their turbocharger for a period of up to 2 years from date of purchase or 12,000 miles whichever falls first.
 The warranty only covers the turbocharger for faulty workmanship or components.
 It does not extend to turbochargers that are damaged due to misuse in fitting or operation.

 2. The reason for failure of the previous turbocharger must be rectified prior to fitting a replacement.
 Air and oil filters, engine oil, gaskets and oil feed pipe need to be changed or replaced.
 Proof of purchase of all components may be required to support any claims.

 3. We’ll require proof and date of the original purchase and purchaser before considering any warranty claim.
 The unit for which a claim is being made must be returned to Turboworks complete.
 Any attempt to dismantle or repair the unit will invalidate the conditions of warranty.

 4. The warranty does not cover any cost of labour or materials required to remove or reinstall the turbocharger, or any other costs other than those directly attributable to the repair or replacement of the turbocharger itself.